alexbrahos/Webmaster_Hackathon/README.md

 ### User Cases
 There is only one type of user—the players.
 Players may want to create an account, as an account will ensure that in-game currency and games bought will be maintained outside of page refreshment.
 No player who registers under the 'Create Account' menu may gain is_staff or is_superuser permissions.
 This may only be done throught the Django administrator, who has access to grant permissions, update, and delete users.

+Lastly, a user is restricted from entering any games if Django cannot find the csrf session cookie.
+The only pages not restricted are the registration pages.
+There is a bug where if the user logs in again after having already logged in, the user is told that the csrf token is corrupted.
+The current solution to this is to head straight to the index.html (permissions are already granted to access this page), or to clear cookies and login again.

 ### Data Structure
 To keep user login and accredited information persistent, cookies are used.
 All user information are appropriately stored in a relational database.
 Because of the complexity of Dganjo models, the [original](https://github.com/alexbrahos/Webmaster_Hackathon/blob/main/erd.jpg) ERD was [simplified](https://github.com/alexbrahos/Webmaster_Hackathon/blob/main/erd_updated.png).
 <br>